 - Who funds the Hermitage?

 Individuals and groups who seek a place away for rest, discernment, silence, solitude and renewed vision find the Hermitage to be a peaceful haven.
 The Hermitage Community welcomes persons as guests, staff or volunteers from diverse backgrounds and perspectives.
-The Hermitage does not discriminate because of ethnicity, race, age, gender, economic circumstance or physical ability.
-We welcome people from all faiths who respect the Christian tradition of The Hermitage Community.
+The Hermitage does not discriminate because of ethnicity, race, age, gender, sexual orientation, economic circumstance or physical ability.
+We welcome people from all faiths and no faith who respect the Christian tradition of The Hermitage Community.